-Is there a way to stop rehashing the past and rehearsing the future?
+Is there a way to get out of your head and act on your gut feelings?
 Is there a way to stop being strung along by a guy?

 Here’s what I’ve learned:

 Waiting around for someone to validate you from a call or text back is a slow and eventual murder of your self-esteem.
-And without self-love, you will always look to others to give you worth and value (validation).
+And without self-love, you will always look to others to give you direction, an identity, and a sense of value.
 Always.
-Unavailable guys are all too willing to accommodate because just like desperation, they can smell a backbone-less, insecure girl from a mile away.
-One that will put up with their unavailability, not pressure them into anything serious, and that they can keep stringing along.
+Unavailable guys are all too willing to accommodate because just like desperation, they can smell a backbone-less, insecure woman from a mile away.
+One who will put up with their unavailability, not pressure them into anything “serious,” and someone they can string along.

 If this sounds familiar guess what?
 You’re living in the land of delusional limbo and robbing yourself at the same time.

-Waiting around for someone to be ready or change is not love.
+Waiting around for someone to be ready or to change for you is not love.
 It’s a massive waste of your time.